Center for Diabetes and Cardiometabolic Health – CDCH

 Digestive Health and GI Support

-We support patients experiencing nausea, bloating, or digestive complications linked to cirrhosis.
+We support patients experiencing nausea, bloating, and other digestive symptoms associated with cirrhosis.
 Our team coordinates GI evaluations when symptoms affect your eating, digestion, or daily comfort levels.

 Liver Cancer Surveillance